 With principles, you don't need anyone telling you if that's right or wrong.
 It doesn't take parents, police officers, governments and religious leaders to say that this is harmful to society in the short or long term.
 They don't need signs saying no littering in the streets, they know this is harmful to themselves and others.
 Not even garbage cans usually exist on every corner as some imagine.

-One of the main culprits of disobedience to laws and rules is the famous culture of "me first“.
-This kind of thinking is a manifestation of selfishness and haste, as people break laws for their own gain.
-In Japan this kind of thinking is not seen with favor.
+One of the main culprits of disobedience to laws and rules is the famous culture of "first me".
+This type of thinking is a manifestation of selfishness and rush, as people break laws for their own advantage.
+In Japan, this type of thinking is not viewed favorably.

 What is the most important principle?